Does Carrot Juice Help Blood Pressure?

 Vitamin C is known for its immune boosting capabilities but it’s beneficial for blood pressure too.
 One cup of carrots contains 13% of the recommended daily allowance of vitamin C.

 Therefore, how does vitamin C help blood pressure?
 Oxidative stress can damage your blood vessels walls.
-The antioxidant activities of vitamin C can help protect your blood vessels from damage 5.
+The antioxidant activities of vitamin C can help protect your blood vessels from damage ((Oregon State University: High Blood Pressure)).

-In addition, vitamin C increases the availability of nitric oxide 6.
+In addition, vitamin C increases the availability of nitric oxide5.
 This is important because nitric oxide helps to relax the walls of your blood vessels.
 A relaxed blood vessel allows blood to flow easier and the heart can work with less stress.

-According to Oxford State University, the higher vitamin C status of your body, the lower the blood pressure 5.
+According to Oxford State University, the higher vitamin C status of your body, the lower the blood pressure6.

 A study performed by John Hopkins Medicine examined 29 different clinical trials.
 They found people who supplemented with 500 mg of vitamin c a day for eight weeks lowered blood pressure.
-Systolic decreased 4.85 mmHg and diastolic 1.67 mmHg 7.
+Systolic decreased 4.85 mmHg and diastolic 1.67 mmHg ((John Hopkins Medicine: Big Doses of Vitamin C May Lower Blood Pressure)).

 Fiber